 Among these, graphic and media documents present clear visual records of historic towns or buildings.
 However, a number of issues should be addressed about the accessibility and use of such documents for urban conservation.
 Firstly, most of the historic documents have limited accessibility, as they have suffered serious deterioration and/or destruction throughout history and the ones that survive are under protection in libraries or special collections.
 It can be argued that historic documents in libraries are more accessible than the ones in special collections, as library collections are mostly open to public or researchers while special collections are accessible to a privileged minority (family members, acquaintances or researchers who manage to reach the owner of the collection).
-Secondly, graphic documents such as historic maps and engravings give information mostly about the other hand have more potential to bring detailed architectural information.
+Secondly, graphic documents such as historic maps and engravings give information mostly about the general appearance of an urban settlement.
+Media documents such as photographs on the other hand have more potential to bring detailed architectural information.
 While media documents have been available only since 19th century, maps or engravings can bring information about earlier times.